 Ysaye M. Barnwell

-Musician, actress, and educator Ysaye Barnwell, PhD, MSPH, has performed as a member of the internationally acclaimed a cappella quintet Sweet Honey in the Rock for 34 years.
+Musician, actress, and educator Ysaye Barnwell, PhD, MSPH, has performed as a member of the internationally acclaimed a cappella quintet Sweet Honey in the Rock for nearly 35 years.
 She has appeared as a vocalist and/or instrumentalist on more than 30 recordings with Sweet Honey, as well as with other artists.

 Barnwell founded and for three years directed the All Souls Jubilee Singers in Washington, D.C.
 The music she has composed and arranged, has been performed and recorded by vocal ensembles around the world.
 She has been commissioned to compose music for numerous dance, film, and video projects, including Sesame Street, Dance Alloy of Pittsburgh, David Rousseve’s Reality Dance Company, Liz Lerman Dance Exchange, Women’s Philharmonic of San Francisco, Redwood Cultural Work, the Washington Choral Arts Society, The Waterbury Symphony, and others.